CogentRedTester/mpv-file-browser/addons/README.md

 | ass   | string | no       | a string to print to the screen without escaping ass styling - overrides label and name   |
 | path  | string | no       | opening the item uses this full path instead of appending directory and name              |

-The script expects that `type` and `name` will be set for each item, so leaving these out will probably crash the script.
+File-browser expects that `type` and `name` will be set for each item, so leaving these out will probably crash the script.
-The script also assumes that all directories end in a `/` when appending name.
+File-browser also assumes that all directories end in a `/` when appending name, and that there will be no backslashes.
-The API function `fix_path` (see next section) will ensure that the correct characters are used for paths.
+The API function `fix_path` (see next section) can be used to ensure that paths conform to file-browser rules.

 ## API Functions